 You may also want the flexibility to stop in smaller towns between the major cities.
 If you decide you want to rent a car, you can use DiscoverCars to compare offers from the major car rental agencies in the region.

 Public transport in Portuguese cities

-Lisbon and Oporto have underground systems which operate between 6am and 1am.
-Lisbon’s underground is called Metropolitano and has gradually been extended in recent years.
-Oporto’s underground operates on five lines and is the newer of the two.
-It is important to note that in Portugal rail travel is often cheaper and faster than travelling by bus.
+Lisbon and Porto have underground metro systems which operate between 6 am and 1 am.
+Lisbon’s underground is called Metropolitano and is quite an extensive network, even going all the way to the airport.
+Porto’s underground operates on five lines and is the newer of the two.

 Backpacking Tours in Portugal